Reaper0x1/metawiki/docs/proxmox/configuration/lxc-configuration.md

 :::info
 There are two possible cases to keep in mind:
 - If the container is **privileged** you have no problem reading and writing file inside the mounted folder on the container (for example as root).
 - If the container is **unprivileged** the files are read-only.
-To be able to read and write new file you need to follow a different approach as described [here](#bindmount-unprivileged-lxc-container).
+To be able to read and write new file you need to follow a different approach as described [below](#bindmount-unprivileged-lxc-container).
 :::

 ## Bindmount unprivileged LXC container